revercc/libbpf-bootstrap-for-android/libbpf-tools/README.md

 program skeletons.
 The latter functionality is heavily used by these tools to load and interact with BPF programs.

-Given bpftool package can't yet be expected to be available widely across many distributions, bpftool binary is checked in into BCC repository in bin/ subdirectory.
-Once bpftool package is more widely available, this can be changed in favor of using pre-packaged version of bpftool.

 Re-compiling your Kernel with CONFIG_DEBUG_INFO_BTF=y
 -----------------------------------------------------
 libbpf probes to see if your sys fs exports the file `/sys/kernel/btf/vmlinux` (from Kernel 5.5+) or if you have the ELF version in your system [`code`](https://github.com/libbpf/libbpf/blob/master/src/btf.c)